neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-docker-cloud.md

     vendor/bin/docker-stack local url router 80 $DATA._PROJECT_.build._PROJECT_.com /status/dna-health-checks.php

+To check that angular frontend will work as expected, log in locally and use the "$DATA@build._PROJECT_.com" (ie "example@build._PROJECT_.com") data environment and try out angular frontend features against this api endpoint.
+(Requires that the relevant //build._PROJECT_.com data environments and access are to relevant Auth0-users settings)

 #### Create docker images with this source code, which is verified to work, tagging it with the current git commit sha

-When you have verified that everything works, build and push the source code to tutum:
+When you have verified that everything works, build and push the source code to docker-cloud:

     vendor/neam/yii-dna-deployment/deploy/build.sh

+In order to use the pushed images as base image for future builds, make sure to copy the resulting previously-pushed-tag specifications to the versioned directory and commit them.

+    cp .stack.*.previously-pushed-tag ../_PROJECT_-product/

-#### Generate stack files for tutum deployment that includes the relevant deployment config
+#### Generate stack files for docker-cloud deployment that includes the relevant deployment config

 Then, locally (the other terminal window):

     deploy/generate-config.sh

-#### Deploy the stack on tutum, next to any existing stack that is used in production
+#### Deploy the stack on docker-cloud, next to any existing stack that is used in production

-Follow the instructions printed by the above command.
-When it is time to follow "Then, run one of the following to deploy", run the first group of commands (tutum stack create and start).
+Follow the instructions printed by the above command under "To deploy to docker-cloud".

 This will start a second, parallel, stack if one was already there before.

-Wait for the new stack to be fully running.
+Wait for the new stack to be fully running (this is seen in the Docker Cloud web interface in the Stacks section)

 ### Step 2 - Decide what data profiles should use which stacks